John Constable: The 'Six-Footers'

-The following year, his second six-footer Stratford Mill was exhibited.
-The Examiner described it as having ‘a more exact look of nature than any picture we have ever seen by an Englishman’.
-The painting was a success, acquiring a buyer in the loyal John Fisher, who purchased it for 100 guineas, a price he himself thought too low.
+The next year in 1820, his second 'six-footer' Stratford Mill was exhibited.
+The Examiner described it as having a more exact look of nature than any picture we have ever seen by an Englishman.
+The painting was a success, acquiring a buyer in the loyal John Fisher, who purchased it for 100 guineas (a price he himself thought too low).
 Fisher bought the painting for his solicitor and friend, John Pern Tinney.
-Tinney loved the painting so much, he offered Constable another 100 guineas to paint a companion picture, an offer the artist didn’t take up.
-Constable's growing popularity in turn led to more lucrative commissions, such as Malvern Hall (1821, Clark Art Institute).
+Tinney loved the painting so much, he offered Constable another 100 guineas to paint a companion picture, an offer the artist didn't take up.
+Constable's growing popularity in turn led to more lucrative commissions, such as Malrvern Hall (1821, Clark Art Institute).

 The Hay Wain (1821).
 National Gallery, London.

 In 1821, his most famous painting The Hay Wain was shown at the Royal Academy's exhibition.
 Although it failed to find a buyer, it was viewed by some important people of the time, including two Frenchmen, the artist Théodore Géricault and writer Charles Nodier.
-According to the painter Eugène Delacroix, Géricault returned to France ’quite stunned‘ by Constable’s painting, while Nodier suggested French artists should also look to nature rather than relying on trips to Rome for inspiration.
+According to the painter Eugène Delacroix, Géricault returned to France 'quite stunned‘ by Constable's painting, while Nodier suggested French artists should also look to nature rather than relying on trips to Rome for inspiration.
 It was eventually purchased, along with View on the Stour near Dedham, by the Anglo-French dealer John Arrowsmith, in 1824.
 A small painting Yarmouth Jetty was added to the bargain by Constable, with the sale totalling £250.
 Both paintings were exhibited at the Paris Salon that year, where they caused a sensation, with the Hay Wain being awarded a gold medal by Charles X. The Hay Wain was later acquired by the collector Henry Vaughan who donated it to the National Gallery in 1886.